 Shares of Counsel: IGM Financial Inc., Winnipeg, Canada indirectly owns all of the outstanding voting shares of Counsel.
-As at May 31, 2018, Power Financial Corporation ("Power") beneficially owned, directly or indirectly, 157,132,080 common shares of IGM Financial Inc., representing 65.252% of the outstanding voting shares of IGM Financial Inc. (excluding 0.015% held by The Great-West Life Assurance Company in its segregated funds or for similar purposes).
-Power Corporation of Canada owned, directly or indirectly, 467,839,296 common shares of Power, representing 65.536% of the outstanding voting shares of Power.
+As at July 10, 2020, Power Corporation of Canada ("Power") indirectly owned 157,132,080 common shares of IGM Financial Inc., representing 65.936% of the outstanding voting shares of IGM Financial Inc. (excluding 0.015% held by The Canada Life Assurance Company in its segregated funds or for similar purposes).
+Power Corporation of Canada owned, directly and indirectly, 100% of the outstanding voting shares of Power Financial Corporation.
 The Desmarais Family Residuary Trust, a trust for the benefit of the members of the family of the late Mr. Paul G. Desmarais, has voting control, directly and indirectly, of Power Corporation of Canada.

-Directors and Executive Officers of Counsel: As of May 31, 2018, the directors and executive officers of Counsel beneficially owned, directly or indirectly, in aggregate, less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.
+Directors and Executive Officers of Counsel: As of July 10, 2020, the directors and executive officers of Counsel beneficially owned, directly or indirectly, in aggregate, less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.

-Independent Review Committee: As of May 31, 2018, the members of the IRC beneficially owned, directly or indirectly, in aggregate less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.
+Independent Review Committee: As of July 10, 2020, the members of the IRC beneficially owned, directly or indirectly, in aggregate less than 1% of (a) the common shares of IGM; and (b) the common shares of any service provider to Counsel or the Funds.

-Securities of the Funds: As of May 31, 2018, the only persons known by us to own, beneficially or of record, directly or indirectly, more than 10% of the outstanding securities of any series of the Funds were the following registered owners:
+Securities of the Funds: As of July 10, 2020, the only persons known by us to own, beneficially or of record, directly or indirectly, more than 10% of the outstanding securities of any series of the Funds were the following registered owners: